-The object of vegetation clearing is to trim, cut or clear the minimum number of trees and vegetation necessary for the safe construction and operation of the power station.
+The object of vegetation clearing is to trim, cut or clear the minimum number of trees and vegetation necessary for the safe construction and operation of the railway and associated infrastructure (specifically the railway track, power line servitude and substations).
 No clearing of trees or vegetation shall occur prior to the Contractor obtaining written permission from the Engineer, who shall designate in detail the exact areas to be cleared and the time at which it shall be done.

 The Contractor shall ensure that the clearance of vegetation is strictly restricted to that required to facilitate the execution of the Works.
 Any natural vegetation, particularly trees, within or immediately adjacent to the Working Area, which do not require removal, shall be fully protected against damage.
-Vegetation clearance shall be restricted to the construction camp, approved access roads, approved stockpiling and laydown areas, batching plant sites and portions of the Working Area where vegetation interferes with construction activities.
+Vegetation clearance shall be restricted to the construction camp, approved railway servitude, approved power line servitude, approved access road, approved substation sites, approved stockpiling and laydown areas, batching plant sites and portions of the Working Area where vegetation interferes with construction activities.